AdrianLeAsian/InventorySystem/memory-bank/progress.md

 - Addressing the insecure database credentials for production environments.

 **Current status:**
 The core inventory management features are functional.
 The dashboard has been significantly improved with new summary card implementation, corrected alert logic, and a new "Recent Activities" log.
 All item and stock modifications are now tracked.
 The layout of the inventory and dashboard pages has been optimized for better visual organization.
 Significant security enhancements have been implemented for database interactions and access control.
+CSV import/export functionality has been added to the inventory page, and the import issue has been resolved with UPSERT capabilities and improved error handling.
+The reason for skipped rows due to invalid CSV data has been diagnosed.

 **Known issues:**
 - The database connection in `includes/db.php` uses `root` with no password, which is insecure for production environments.
 This needs to be addressed before deployment.